 Pattern schematic creation

 Pattern schematics give details at a glance for your patterns.
-I can easily create schematics for crocheting, knitting, or sewing patterns, in both imperial and metric measurements.
+I can create schematics for crocheting, knitting, or sewing patterns, in both imperial and metric measurements.
 You’ll receive a scalable vector graphic file that can be easily imported and resized without losing resolution.

 Pattern chart creation

 Charts to accompany written instructions make your patterns accessible to more crafters.
-I can easily create charts for crocheting (including Tunisian) or knitting patterns using standardized symbols.
+I can create charts for crocheting (including Tunisian) or knitting patterns using standardized symbols.
 You’ll receive a scalable vector graphic file that can be easily imported and resized without losing resolution.

 Style sheet creation

 Styles sheets help you keep track of the formatting and layout choices you’ve made for your patterns, helping brand your designs in a recognizable manner.
 Using a style sheet helps you keep presentation of your designs consistent from pattern to pattern, which encourages customers to keep buying them because they know your patterns are available in a format they’re comfortable with.

 A style sheet will quickly pay for itself by speeding up the process (read: lowering the cost) of editing and layout, because many of the decisions on how to present different parts of a pattern have already been made.
 Therefore, your technical editor or layout designer can refer to the style sheet for most answers, rather than having to wait for a reply to an email for each one.

 I will send you a PDF file of your pattern that’s ready for you to upload it wherever you sell your patterns.
 A style sheet speeds up this process a lot, making turn around possible in hours instead of days.

 Please view the rates page for more information.
 An estimate of the total cost will be emailed to you before any work begins.
 There is a minimum charge of $15, and hourly services are charged in fifteen-minute increments.
 A 50% deposit is required before any work begins.
 Contact me using the form below to get started.